stormteller3d/stormasset/README.md

 # StormAsset

-StormAsset is a Blender addon to instantiate procedural assets
+StormAsset is a Blender addon to instantiate procedural assets of any type